streamlit/docs/content/library/get-started/multipage-apps/create-a-multi-page-app.md

 <Image src="/images/mpa-hello.png" />

-Notice how the sidebar does not contain any page labels as we haven’t created any pages yet.
+Notice how the sidebar does not contain page labels as we haven’t created any pages yet.

 ## Create multiple pages